 - Focus on several key issues – why they exist, and how they impact your research subject.
 Think of several unique solutions.
 Draw from class discussions, readings, and personal experience.
 When writing a case study, focus on the best solution and explore it in depth.
 After having all your research in place, writing a case study will be easy.
 You may first want to check the rubric and criteria of your assignment for the correct case study structure.

 Although your instructor might be looking at slightly different criteria, every case study rubric essentially has the same standards.
 Your professor will want you to exhibit 8 different outcomes:

 - Correctly identify the concepts, theories, and practices in the discipline.

-- Recognize and global importance and contribution.
+- Recognize the global importance and contribution of your case.

-- Demonstrate analytical and critical-thinking skills
+- Demonstrate analytical and critical-thinking skills.

 - Integrate theory and practice of the discipline within the analysis.

 Pick a topic, tell us your requirements and get your paper on time.